jamesodeyale/jamesodeyale/README.md

 - 🌱 I’m working on becoming a better developer everyday and gaining mastery in the tech I have in my toolbox

-- 👨‍💻 All of my projects are available at [www.findjames.dev](https://findjames.dev/)

 - ✌️ I love sports 🏀 &nbsp;⚽️&nbsp;🏈 and I lifting heavy 🏋🏽‍♀️

 - Fav quote: "Nothing can take the place of persistence; talent will not, genius will not; education alone will not; persistence and determination alone are omnipotent"